pySRURGS/pyGOURGS/README.md

 ant = AntSimulator(600)
 ```

 We then define the primitives to be used in this problem.
-The primitives are
-described in terms of n-ary trees.
-Primitives that are housed in the terminal
+Primitives that are
-nodes of the tree are dubbed `terminals` (or variables) and primitives that are
+housed in the terminal nodes of the tree are dubbed `terminals` (or variables)
-housed in non-terminal nodes are `operators`. pyGOURGS needs to know the number of
+and primitives that are housed in non-terminal nodes are `operators`. pyGOURGS
-arguments each operator takes, this value is known as the `arity`.
-This is the
+needs to know the number of arguments each operator takes, this value is known
-second argument supplied to `add_operator`.
+as the `arity`.
+This is the second argument supplied to `add_operator`.

 ```
 pset = pg.PrimitiveSet()